marcellovictorino/marcellovictorino.github.io/_posts/2019-03-19-Creating-your-personal-blog.md

 classes: wide
 ---

 Enter your bio description here.
-Who you are, your interests... afterall, this is your personal blog.
-Just keep it short: abround 3 paragraphs should be enough.
+Who you are, your interests... after all, this is your personal blog.
+Just keep it short: around 3 paragraphs should be enough.
 ```

 The first section, separated by the `---`, represent the metadata.
 There are many keywords with special functionality here.
 Feel free to read the [Minimal Mistakes Documentation](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/) for further options.

 The second section, after the closing `---`, is the page content.
 This is very similar to the post structure.
 You can add Markdown (or html tags) for the content.
->Obs: the **permalink** defined here is where the page will "live" in your site.
+>Note: the **permalink** defined here is where the page will "live" in your site.

 #### Adding Page to the Navigation Bar
 In order to be able to navigate to your new page, you must add the url via a link... or place it in the Navigation Bar - which is way cooler!